 There has clearly been a policy decision to tighten up.
 To stop up a loophole.

 But Roche and his aides cannot admit this.
 In Bergoglian culture, the principle is "Lie whenever possible.
 Truth is only for fools."
 The generous mendacity of PF, carefully picked up and emulated by his Roches, is perhaps the most disgraceful feature of this pontificate.

 We were told that the reestablishment of episcopal control over liturgy is one of the principles of Tc.
 A very senior curial official significantly remarked " ... not, of course, control by conservative bishops".
-With this new Latin text, now reinforced by the Responsa, a bishop cannot even give a liturgical permission to the most junior curate without grovelling to some curial pen-pusher.
+With this new Latin text, now reinforced by the Responsa, a bishop cannot even give a liturgical permission to his most junior curate without grovelling to some curial pen-pusher.
 Mere 'consultation' has gone out of the window ... it is not strong enough.

 Who'd be a bishop during this imperious Byzantine dictatorship?

 As far as clergy who already celebrate the real Roman Rite are concerned (Article 5), the previous texts talked about them seeking authorisation; autorizzatione; autorizacion; gennehmigung.
 This has now become licentiam rogabunt.
 It is not now good enough for a bishop to give one of his priests a pastoral intimation of his consent.
 He now needs to embody it in formal garb.